kdabir/tomcat-instance-manager/README.md

 Tomcat Instance Manager
 =======================

-Manage multiple Tomcat instances on Windows using a Tomcat single installation.
+Run and Manage multiple Tomcat instances on Windows using a single Tomcat installation.

-*Previously hosted on [Google code](https://code.google.com/p/tomcat-instance-manager/).
-Going forward, it will be maintained on Github.*

 ## Download and Installation
 We may clone this repository or just [Download](https://github.com/kdabir/tomcat-instance-manager/archive/master.zip) and extact the zip at desired location.